benjohnstone1/frontline-voicemail/README.md

 ## Deploy Twilio Functions

-We will use the [twilio serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) to deploy the twilio functions to your console.
+We will use the [twilio serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) to deploy the twilio function to your account.
 Run the following command from the root folder in order to deploy to your account:

 ```
 twilio:serverless:deploy
 ```

-By default, Twilio serverless functions are read-only when deployed using the serverless toolkit, to make the functions editable within the UI run the following command replacing the sid with your function service sid, find your service sid in the console [here](https://console.twilio.com/us1/develop/functions/services?frameUrl=/console/functions/overview/services)
+By default, Twilio serverless functions are read-only when deployed using the serverless toolkit, to make the function editable within the UI run the following command replacing the sid with your function service sid, find your service sid in the console [here](https://console.twilio.com/us1/develop/functions/services?frameUrl=/console/functions/overview/services)

 ```
 twilio api:serverless:v1:services:update \